-All Choristers meet in hotel reception areas at 12noon (staff members will be present at both hotels) ready to walk to the Cathedral.
+All Choristers meet in Marriott hotel reception area at 12noon ready to walk to the Cathedral.
 Choristers must bring music and vestments at this time.

 Choristers meet vergers in the Cathedral at 12.15pm to store vestments as directed.

 Durham Cathedral